 Founded by art historian and curator RoseLee Goldberg, Performa is the leading organization dedicated to exploring the critical role of live performance in the history of twentieth-century art and to encouraging new directions in performance for the twenty-first century.
 Our mission is four–fold: to award and produce Performa Commissions that result in new live performances by exceptional American and international contemporary artists; to present the three-week international Performa Biennial of live performance featuring these new commissions at venues across New York City every other year; to offer public education programs, exhibitions and produce print publications through the Performa Institute that illuminate the critical role of live performance in the history of twentieth-century culture; and to disseminate performance related content, context and commentary through our archives and digital content channels that reach global audiences.

 Performa’s Objectives are:

-– Consult and collaborate with art institutions and performing art presenters around the world to create dynamic and historically significant performance programs
+– Collaborate with art institutions and performing art presenters around the world to create dynamic and historically significant performance programs.

-– Offer an ongoing educational platform for expanding the knowledge and understanding of this critical area of visual art and cultural history
+– Through the Performa Institute, offer an ongoing educational platform for expanding the knowledge and understanding of this critical area of visual art and cultural history.